Syntr1x/dotfiles/README.md

-# Archconfig
+# Config
-Just my configs for hyprland, hyprpaper, waybar, rofi and wallpapers.
+Just my Setup for hyprland, hyprpaper, waybar, wlogout, rofi, ghostty and wallpapers.
 If found, you can use it if you want to, its personalised for me, but you might like it, so give it a shot if you want.

 (some files from ML4W and the sddm theme script is Keyitdev's (https://github.com/Keyitdev/sddm-astronaut-theme/tree/master))